 We also offer root canal therapy.
 When an infection has reached the nerve that runs through your tooth root, root canal therapy removes the diseased nerve, cleanses the canal, and fills it to stop the infection.
 Oftentimes, root canal therapy can save teeth that might otherwise have been lost, keeping your smile in tip top shape.

-D'Amico and Mauck, DDS offers many options for replacing missing teeth.
+Mauck and Ricci, DDS offers many options for replacing missing teeth.
 If you’ve lost one tooth, several teeth, or need to replace all of your teeth, we want you to know that replacement is a top oral health priority.
 Sure, having a complete smile is more aesthetically pleasing, but it’s also better for your overall wellbeing, keeping other teeth from shifting or also being lost.
 Our tooth replacement options include:

 And if you need several restorative dentistry procedures in combination to bring your damaged smile back to life, Drs.
 Mauck and Ricci can perform a full-mouth reconstruction.